 Burera is one of the twin lakes of the Gorilla Highlands region and a fabulous destination to get the pulse of rural Rwanda.
 Once frequented by dugout canoes, it is now ruled by fishing vessels and motorboats.
 This flagship among Lake Burera activities consists of a ride to three of its six islands, each with a strikingly different community, and a cultural walk into a mining village on its northern shore.

-- superb volcano views
+- treat yourself to spectacular volcano views

-- island primary school experience
+- experience an island primary school

-- authentic lunch with fishermen
+- take authentic lunch with fishermen

-- intriguing power station
+- visit an intriguing power station

 duration: 5-6 hours; difficulty: moderate